Back to Developer Home

 JavaScript

-// Add a custom dual range filter for square footage
+// Add a custom dual range filter after widget loads

 type: 'custom',